 On October 12th, 1991, WCW had a house show at the Omni Coliseum in Atlanta, Georgia.
 In a rare instance, the then-WWF was set to have a house show at the Omni the following night.
 As both companies were in town for shows one day apart, it provided the unique opportunity for talent from both companies to get together and catch up over drinks at the Ramada Plaza Atlanta Airport hotel.

 Two months earlier, in August ’91, Sid Vicious switched from WCW to the WWF.
 Now known as Sid Justice, he began bragging to his old colleagues from WCW about how much better things were in the WWF and how dreadful WCW was.
-This naturally rubbed some people the wrong way and as alcohol was involved, tempers began to flare.
+This naturally rubbed some people the wrong way, and as alcohol was involved, tempers began to flare.

-Mike Graham, who was being used as both a mid-carder and backstage road agent in WCW at the time, asked Sid to shut up to which Sid replied by saying he had drawn more money in the past week than Graham did his entire career.
+Mike Graham, who was being used as both a mid-carder and backstage road agent in WCW at the time, asked Sid to shut up to which Sid replied by saying he had drawn more money in the past week than Graham made his entire career.

 Recommended read: Eddie and Mike Graham – Years after Their Deaths, We Still Ask: Why?

-Before fists were raised between the two, Sid turned to Brian Pillman who was sitting nearby.
+Before fists were raised between the two, Sid turned to Brian Pillman, who was sitting nearby.
 Sid told Pillman that one of the reasons WWF is better than WCW is that they are more convincing to the audience and that they don’t let smaller guys do programs with big guys.
 This was in reference to the program booked in WCW earlier in the year between Sid Vicious and Brian Pillman that stemmed from War Games ’91 where Sid intentionally injured Pillman in a powerbomb spot inside of the cage.
 Sid also made the mistake of telling Pillman that he will never make it in the business because he’s just a pretty boy who doesn’t know how to work.

 WATCH: A Powerbomb Spot With Intent to Hurt!
 Sid Vicious purposely drops Brian Pillman on his head at WCW War Games ’91

 Pillman was angered by this comment and approached Sid angrily.
-According to witnesses present, before punches could be thrown, Sid backed down stating that he just suffered a bicep injury and didn’t want to aggravate the injury by fighting.
+According to witnesses present, before punches could be thrown, Sid backed down, stating that he just suffered a bicep injury and didn’t want to aggravate the injury by fighting.
 To prove his case, he pulled up his shirt to reveal a bandage.
-He then left the bar and everyone thought it was over.
+He then left the bar, and everyone thought it was over.
 They were wrong.

 Sid Vicious Returns to Fight Brian Pillman and Mike Graham with His Weapon of Choice: a Squeegee!

 Still reeling from the events that just took place, Sid left the hotel to look for a weapon.
-He couldn’t find one so he settled on a squeegee, the tool you use to wipe the water off your car windows at a gas station or bathroom walls after a shower.
+He couldn’t find one, so he settled on a squeegee, the tool you use to wipe the water off your car windows at a gas station or bathroom walls after a shower.

 Sid returned to the bar holding the squeegee like a prized weapon, challenging Brian Pillman and Mike Graham to a fight.
 Without hesitation, Graham grabbed the squeegee off him.
 Sid began throwing harsh diatribes his way while people held Pillman back from going after him.
 Sid soon left the bar, this time for good, leaving Brian Pillman and Mike Graham to be treated as heroes in the WCW locker room due to how they backed down a man twice their size.